launchbadge/hedera-protobufs-rust/README.md

-# Hedera™ Hashgraph Rust Protubufs
+# Hedera™ Hashgraph Rust Protobufs

 > Generated protobufs in Rust for interacting with Hedera Hashgraph: the official distributed
 > consensus platform built using the hashgraph consensus algorithm for fast,